MLumme/15PuzzleSolver/15puzzlesolver/Docs/implementation_documentation.md

 ### XORShift

-Class to replace Javas own Random() used in PuzzleGen with XorShift-based RNG.
+Class to replace Javas own Random() used in PuzzleGen with XorShift-based RNG in one of its simplest forms.

 Used Search Algorithms
 ======================